icon

 There are many options for treatment of back pain, and you should speak with you doctor regarding the right choice for you.
 Medications are not always the first line of treatment, and most people prefer getting relief at home.
 One treatment you can easily do at home is utilizing ice or heat for back pain.

-25% of American’s have reported having back pain for at least a day, over the course of 3 months.
+A pie chart graphic picture,25% of Americans have reported back pain for at least a day, over the course of three months

 Ice for Back Pain